leixiangwu/CSE509-Rootkit/README.txt

 You can also remove the function "remove rootkit" to check that lsmod would show it otherwise.

+5) Hides processes from the process table when a user does a "ps"
+- There is an array specified in includes.h.
+This array called HIDDEN_PROCESSES has a few processes.
+Add whatever process you would like to hide(test) and load the module.
+Verify that the process is not in the output of ps.

 Resources:

 For figuring out how to intercept syscall table: